What is the Katie Beckett Program?

 - Families will have the flexibility to choose any or all of the following services within their budget: premium assistance, a health-care savings type account, reimbursement for services that would benefit the child but can’t be covered under a health-care savings account, self-directed respite and supportive home care services, or an array of services from a community-based provider.

-When and how can people sign up for the new program?
+How can people sign up for the new program?

 West Tennessee Regional Office: (866) 372-5709